Blepharoplasty (Eyelid Surgery) Explained

-Blepharoplasty is an operation that removes excess skin and fat from eyelids that tightens skin and soft tissues from around the eyes.
+Blepharoplasty, commonly referred to as eyelid surgery, is an operation that removes excess skin and fat from the upper and lower eyelids that tightens the skin and soft tissue around the eyes.
 With this in mind, it is not surprising that blepharoplasty is also commonly referred to as eyelid surgery.

 The topic of blepharoplasty often comes up with people as they age.
 What happens is that through the natural ageing process, skin loses its elasticity and this includes the skin of the eyelids.
 As the eyelid skin elasticity diminishes, gravity results in eyelids sagging.